robdyke/dotfiles/README.md

 * `vim` : text editor
 * `bash/zsh/fish` : Shells, used interchangibly depending on platform.
-Fish generates completions from man pages!
+Fish generates completions from man pages! (but CTRL+R reverse-i-search isn't there so I don't use it)
 * `tmux` : Terminal multiplexer
 * `git` : version control
 * `ack` : grep alternative for rebasing and source code exploration